deeksharamagiri/kookie/README.md

 # **kookie** 🍪

-**kookie** is a silly Chrome extension that generates random fortune cookie messages with a single click :)
+A silly Chrome extension that generates random fortune cookie messages with a single click :)

 ## **Installation**